nickgeerts/soundtrout/README.md

 # Soundtrout

-Self-hosted music streaming website.
+Self-hosted music streaming website built on React.js and Next.js.

+## Requirements

+- Node 22 or higher
+- Postgres database

 ## Prepare

-1. Copy soundtrout.example.json to soundtrout.json and edit it
+- Copy soundtrout.example.json to soundtrout.json and edit it
-2. Copy .env.example to .env and edit it
+- Copy .env.example to .env and edit it
-2. Put your files in /public/data
+- Put your files in /public/data

 ## Locally develop